 NOTE: Regrade requests are per question, so if you have multiple requests, make sure to submit one for each question that should be reviewed.

-Once a request has been sent, the grader(s) who graded the question will receive an email notifying them of the request.
+Once a request has been sent, your instructor(s) and the grader(s) who graded the question will receive an email notifying them of the request.
 The grader(s) can then optionally re-grade the question, reply with a response, and close the request.
 Upon closing the request, you will receive an email notifying you the request has been resolved.
+You may re-open the regrade request by going back to your graded assignment and clicking the Request Regrade button again.

 If you have forgotten your password or are otherwise unable to log in, please visit the password reset page and enter the email address you are registered with.
 This will allow you to set a new password and log in.